QtPyHammer-devs/QtPyHammer/README.md

 Other fbs operations, such as freezing QtPyHammer to a standalone release, or building an Installer may require additional packages

 See this guide for more information: [https://www.learnpyqt.com/courses/packaging-and-distribution/packaging-pyqt5-apps-fbs/]

+Be aware there is a security vulnerability in the version of PyInstaller used by fbs, but it only affects "onefile" builds, and which fbs does not create